agabrys/learning-chambers/1-docker-monitoring/README.md

 ## How To Run

-1. Create the `grafana/secrets/admin-password.txt` file with the Grafana admin user
+1. Create the `grafana/secrets/admin-password.txt` file with the Grafana admin user password
 1. Create and starts the containers:
    ```shell
    docker compose up -d